 The National Endowment for the Humanities and the Library of Congress have partnered to enhance access to historic newspapers for many years with the National Digital Newspaper Program.
 This long-term effort has developed an Internet-based, searchable database of U.S. newspapers with descriptive information and select digitization of historic pages.
 Best of all, the information on the National Digital Newspaper Program is available free of charge.
-At this time, 6,025,474 newspaper pages are available.
+Millions of newspaper pages are available.

 The National Digital Newspaper Program is the replacement for the earlier, successful United States Newspaper Program that ran from 1982 to 2009.
-That was a project sponsored by the National Endowment for the Humanities with technical support from the Library of Congress which organized the inventory, cataloging, and selective preservation on microfilm of at-risk newspaper materials.
-While useful to many historians, students, genealogists, and others, the earlier program captured only a limited amount of newspapers.
-The microfilms were not easily available to everyone, especially in rural locations.
+That was a project sponsored by the National Endowment for the Humanities which, with technical support from the Library of Congress, organized the inventory, cataloging, and selective preservation on microfilm of at-risk newspaper materials.
+While useful to many historians, students, genealogists, and others, the earlier program captured only a limited number of newspapers.
+The microfilms are not easily available to everyone, especially in rural locations.
 In addition, microfilm readers are now becoming harder and harder to find.
-Finally, duplicating microfilms is becoming more and more difficult as vendors exit the business due to a lack of customers.
+Another problem is the production of microfilm copies for distribution to libraries and other repositories; duplicating microfilms is becoming more and more difficult as vendors exit the business due to a lack of customers.
+Finally, microfilms cannot be quickly and easily searched for every word the way computer databases can be searched.

-The National Digital Newspaper Program has now digitized all the earlier microfilms and then has embarked on an ambitious program to scan and preserve many more newspapers.
-As a result, many more people will have easy access to this valuable information.
+The National Digital Newspaper Program has now digitized all the earlier microfilms and also has embarked on an ambitious program to scan and preserve many more newspapers.
+As a result, many more people now have easy access from home to this valuable information.
 The new Program also provides an opportunity for institutions to select and contribute digitized newspaper content, published between 1836 and 1922, to a freely accessible, national newspaper resource.

 To access this wealth of information, go to the Chronicling America website at

 http://chroniclingamerica.loc.gov/.
-Once there, you will find a simple search method along with an Advanced Search.
+Once there, you will find a simple search method along with an Advanced Search and a third search method, simply labeled as “All Digitized newspapers 1836-1922.”
 I suspect most people will immediately use the simple search shown on the home page to search for names or locations of interest.

-- To limit your search to particular geographic area, select one or more States.
+- To limit your search to particular geographic area by selecting one or more States.

-- Or, you can limit your search to a particular newspaper, or select several newspapers, picked from the list of titles currently available in Chronicling America.
+- To limit your search to a particular newspaper or several newspapers by picking from the list of titles currently available in Chronicling America.

-- In addition or alternatively, you can search the entire date range available (default), or select a specific date and limit your search to a specific year, month, or even day, using the begin date and end date lists provided.
-(Note: selecting the same begin month/day/year and end month/day/year will provide links to every page available for that specific date.)
+- In addition or alternatively, you can search the entire date range available (default), or select a specific date that will limit your search to a specific year, month, or even day, using the begin date and end date lists provided.
+(Note: Selecting the same beginning month/day/year and ending month/day/year will provide links to every page available for that specific date.)

 - In addition or alternatively, enter a specific search term or terms in the Keyword boxes provided.
 The operators provided will influence the results of your search significantly and can be used in separate searches or in conjunction within a single search.